Key takeaways

 When you know what car you want, the broker contacts a range of car dealerships and sellers to find you the best price.
 They can also conduct inspections and negotiate with the dealer on your behalf.
 The broker generally receives a commission from the dealer, but may also charge you a fee for their service.

-- Organising test drives
+- Organise test drives locally.

 Should I use a car broker?